conqp/wgmgr/README.md

 ## Usage
 `wgmgr` is intended to be primarily a command line tool, not a library.
-Currently there is not man page available, so please refer to
+Currently there is no man page available, so please refer to

     wgmgr -h